What is Enterprise Security Package in Azure HDInsight

 In the past, Azure HDInsight supported only a single user: local admin.
 This worked great for smaller application teams or departments.
-As Hadoop-based workloads gained more popularity in the enterprise sector, the need for enterprise-grade capabilities like Active Directory-based authentication, multiuser support, and role-based access control became increasingly important.
+As Apache Hadoop-based workloads gained more popularity in the enterprise sector, the need for enterprise-grade capabilities like Active Directory-based authentication, multi-user support, and role-based access control became increasingly important.

 You can create an HDInsight cluster with Enterprise Security Package (ESP) that's joined to an Active Directory domain.
 You can then configure a list of employees from the enterprise who can authenticate through Azure Active Directory to log on to the HDInsight cluster.
-Anyone outside the enterprise can't log on or access the HDInsight cluster.
+No one from outside the enterprise can log on or access the HDInsight cluster.

-The enterprise admin can configure role-based access control (RBAC) for Hive security by using Apache Ranger.
+The enterprise admin can configure role-based access control (RBAC) for Apache Hive security by using Apache Ranger.
 Configuring RBAC restricts data access to only what's needed.
 Finally, the admin can audit the data access by employees and any changes done to access control policies.
 The admin can then achieve a high degree of governance of their corporate resources.

 Apache Oozie is now enabled on ESP clusters.
 To access the Oozie web UI, users should enable tunneling.

 Enterprise security contains four major pillars: perimeter security, authentication, authorization, and encryption.

 Perimeter security in HDInsight is achieved through virtual networks and the Azure VPN Gateway service.
-An enterprise admin can create an HDInsight cluster inside a virtual network and use network security groups (firewall rules) to restrict access to the virtual network.
+An enterprise admin can create an ESP cluster inside a virtual network and use network security groups (firewall rules) to restrict access to the virtual network.
 Only the IP addresses defined in the inbound firewall rules will be able to communicate with the HDInsight cluster.
 This configuration provides perimeter security.

 Another layer of perimeter security is achieved through the VPN Gateway service.
 The gateway acts as first line of defense for any incoming request to the HDInsight cluster.
 It accepts the request, validates it, and only then allows the request to pass to the other nodes in cluster.
 In this way, the gateway provides perimeter security to other name and data nodes in the cluster.